 Whilst your phone will probably be glued to your hand for boarding passes and flight updates, the chances are you’ll be packing your camera.
 Cameras are a tricky item to pack and often end up getting damaged in transit, but there are a few ways to avoid this.

-Your first option is using a shipping company.
-This is usually a safer way to transport your items as they’re less likely to get lost in transit.
+Your first option is using a luggage delivery service.
+Whether you’re shipping from Spain to UK, shipping from Australia to UK or the other way, this is usually a safer way to transport your items as they’re less likely to get lost in transit.

 It also means you can pack more and not have to squeeze your camera into a case, which is one of the main reasons they end up breaking.